How to resize a window

 - If the window is maximized, arrow down to Restore and press Enter.
 If the window is not maximized, skip to the next step.

 - Press the up or down arrow key if you want to resize the window vertically, or the left or right arrow key if you want to resize horizontally.

 - Once an arrow key is pressed, you can press the same arrow key or the opposite arrow key to resize the window.

 How to resize a window on a Mac

-- Minimize - Clicking this button (yellow circle), which looks like a dash, collapses the window into the Dock.
+- Minimize - Clicking this button (yellow circle), which looks like a dash, collapses the window to the Dock.

 - Maximize / Resize - Clicking this button (green circle), which looks like a box or two boxes, toggles the window between full and nearly full (not maximized) screen.

-- Custom size - First, make sure that the window is not maximized.
+- Custom size - First, make sure the window is not maximized.
 Then, hover your mouse cursor over the corner, bottom, or top of the window.
-Click and drag to resize the window to the size you desire.
+Click-and-drag to resize the window to the size you desire.